-Chapter 6
+Chapter 5

-Integrating third-party fitness trackers and data using the Fitbit API
+Integrating Third-Party Fitness Trackers and Data Using the Fitbit API

 Gheorghe Chesler

 One would be remiss to discuss health sensors without mentioning the most popular connected motion tracker on the market, the Fitbit.
-Through their web-based API, Fitbit allows developers to access activity logged from their hardware, as well as related health information from their ecosystem, including meals and weight.
+Through its web-based API (application programming interface), Fitbit allows developers to access activity logged from its hardware, as well as related health information from Fitbit’s ecosystem, including meals and weight.
 This chapter will teach developers how to connect to the API from within their apps, as well as how to retrieve information from it and log new activities.

 Introduction to the Fitbit API

-The FitBit devices are health metrics trackers that record detailed minute-by-minute steps, distance, calorie burn data, and sleep records.
+The Fitbit devices are health metrics trackers that record detailed minute-by-minute steps, distance, calorie burn data, and sleep records.
 The devices are popular because they are very light and cover the basic needs for health tracking.

-The FitBit tracker can record for at least 7 days between sync opportunities.
+The Fitbit tracker can record for at least seven days between sync opportunities.
 Beyond that, daily totals for step data, calorie counts, sleep records, and heart rate (if measured by your tracker) will be stored for 30 days.
 This data will all upload to your account as soon as you are able to sync and will then be reflected on your dashboard.

-You can sync your tracker through any computer, as long as it has the Fitbit software installed and base station (for Ultra tracker) or a wireless sync dongle (for all other trackers) plugged into the computer.
-There is of course, a free iPhone app available that makes it possible to sync the data when you are on the road.
+You can sync your tracker through any computer, as long as it has the Fitbit software installed and a base station (for Ultra tracker) or a wireless sync dongle (for all other trackers) plugged into the computer.
+There is, of course, a free iPhone app available that makes it possible to sync the data when you are on the road.
 You can only have one tracker paired to one Fitbit.com account.

-The communication between the FitBit tracker and the sync device is using a proprietary protocol that syncs the data with your online FitBit account.
-FitBit provides an API that allows you to access your stored health data from the app you develop in Swift.
+The communication between the Fitbit tracker and the sync device is using a proprietary protocol that syncs the data with your online FitBit account.
+Fitbit provides an API that allows you to access your stored health data from the app you develop in Swift.

-The FitBit API is a RESTful API that provides access to FitBit data such as tracker collections, profile, and statistical data.
-This API is under continuous development and there will be new features made available on an ongoing basis.
-The FitBit API uses OAuth for authentication.
-The documentation for the FitBit API can be found here:https://dev.fitbit.com/docs
+The Fitbit API is a RESTful API that provides access to FitBit data such as tracker collections, profile, and statistical data.
+This API is under continuous development and new features will be made available on an ongoing basis.
+The Fitbit API uses OAuth for authentication.
+The documentation for the Fitbit API can be found at https://dev.fitbit.com/docs

-The FitBit API allows you to interact with your account data found on the FitBit server.
+The Fitbit API allows you to interact with your account data found on the Fitbit server.
 It is important to realize that you will not be able to interact with and get the data from your device directly.
-If you do not have an Internet connection, the FitBit device will store data in the FitBit application, but that data will not reach the FitBit server until you get back online, so you will only be able to get the latest version of your data when you have a stable Internet connection.
+If you do not have an Internet connection, the Fitbit device will store data in the Fitbit application, but that data will not reach the Fitbit server until you get back online, so you will only be able to get the latest version of your data when you have a stable Internet connection.

-Recently FitBit consolidated the API responses from XML to JSON (JavaScript Object Notation).
+Recently Fitbit consolidated the API responses from XML to JSON (JavaScript Object Notation).
 In this chapter we will use requests that return data in JSON format.
-The API does not currently enforce SSL (Secure Sockets Layer); it is however recommended to use SSL for all communications, or at least for the OAuth handshake.
+The API does not currently enforce SSL (Secure Sockets Layer); it is, however, recommended to use SSL for all communications, or at least for the OAuth handshake.

 The RESTful API

-A RESTful API is built following a REpresentational State Transfer architecture that define best practice rules for building scalable web services.
-Avoiding the complexity of SOAP and WSDL-based APIs, a RESTful API usually relies on the HTTP verbs GET, PUT, POST, and DELETE to retrieve and send data to the remote servers.
+A RESTful API is built following a REpresentational State Transfer architecture that defines best-practice rules for building scalable web services.
+Avoiding the complexity of SOAP (Simple Object Access Protocol) and WSDL (Web Services Description Language)-based APIs, a RESTful API usually relies on the HTTP verbs GET, PUT, POST, and DELETE to retrieve and send data to the remote servers.
 This data can be in a variety of formats, where JSON is the most popular.